 There’s only so much you, as a business owner, can take on.
 We imagine the reason you started your business is because you’re passionate about the products or service you provide, not because you love running your accounts, negotiating legal matters or managing your marketing.
 Delegate, delegate, outsource.
 It’s not the easiest thing to do, but your business and your personal life will thank you for it.

 Seek help from the professionals when it comes to things you have no knowledge of, or that you don’t have time to involve yourself with, so that you can get back to focusing your time and energy where it should be – to running and building a successful business.

 This goes hand-in-hand with our previous point.
 When you do decide to seek advice from the professionals make sure you are getting the best advice possible.
 This is not an area where you want to be cutting corners.
 Opting for the cheapest may mean compromising on the quality, when you really need the best advice you can get to ensure your business gets beyond the first fragile five years.

 When employing the help and advice of a professional, whether that be an accountant or a lawyer, ask to speak to other clients about their experience of their service before making your decision as to who to work with.
 Opting for the cheapest could end up costing you more in the long run.

 Equally, be mindful of working with a larger firm that is servicing many big clients as you could miss out on developing the kind of close working relationships which are vital in helping small business owners succeed.

 5. Get to grips with marketing

 Leaving people to find your business by chance is unlikely to help you succeed in this day and age.
-Creating a solid marketing plan to run alongside your business plan will ensure you have measures in place to help you reach your business goals and achieve success in 2016.
+Creating a solid marketing plan to run alongside your business plan will ensure you have measures in place to help you reach your business goals and achieve success.

 At Approved Accounting we are more than just accountants to our clients.
 We work alongside our clients on their business plans and help with budget planning, as well as providing top level advice outside of day-to-day accounting.
-To find out more email Jon now.
+To find out more contact us now.